UniToolCall: Unifying Tool-Use Representation, Data, and Evaluation for LLM Agents: Experiments

 \paragraph{Improved parameter grounding} Beyond tool selection, \method also improves parameter generation quality.
 In the single-turn setting, it achieves the best SPA and FPA across all compared models.
 In multi-turn scenarios, \method improves FP and parameter-level metrics compared to the vanilla backbone, although strict conversation-level matching remains challenging for all models due to the long-horizon nature of the task.

-\paragraph{Comparison to the GT setting} The GT setting removes distractor tools and therefore serves as a useful reference point for analyzing retrieval difficulty.
+\paragraph{Approaching GT upper bound} The GT setting removes distractor tools and therefore serves as a useful reference point for analyzing retrieval difficulty.
 In single-hop evaluation, \method under Hybrid-20 approaches the vanilla model's GT performance.
 In single-turn and multi-hop settings, the fine-tuned model even surpasses the vanilla model evaluated in the GT condition, suggesting that the gains are not limited to distractor resistance alone, but also reflect improved intrinsic capability in structured tool-use prediction.

+\paragraph{Long-horizon execution remains a challenge} Almost all models score 0.0\% on Multi-Turn SP.
+This reflects that compounding errors across turns make flawless end-to-end tool invocation nearly impossible in distractor-heavy settings.
+This trend exposes a critical capability gap in current LLMs for long-horizon planning, leaving substantial room for future research.
+Consequently, FP is essential for measuring partial progress, under which UniToolCall achieves a leading 39.4\%.